2019: Chicago welcomes Janet Harper as its new Campus Librarian

 2009-2011 “Promoting Web Access to Health Information Throughout San Diego.”National Network of Libraries of Medicine.
 PSRML, NNLM #5415-S-MA748 Award amount $40,000.

-2009 Medical Library Association Research and Demonstration Award “Digital Preservation Pilot Project: Conversion of Audiotapes to CD Format” presented to Naomi C. Broering MLS, MA, FACMI, Dean of Libraries, Pacific College of Oriental Medicine, at MLA Annual Conference, May 2009. $1,000.
+2009 Medical Library Association Research and Demonstration Award “Digital Preservation Pilot Project: Conversion of Audiotapes to CD Format” presented to Naomi C. Broering MLS, MA, FACMI, Dean of Libraries, Pacific College of Health and Science, at MLA Annual Conference, May 2009. $1,000.

 2008-2010 “San Diego HIV/ AIDS Health Information Literacy Service,” an AIDS Community Information Outreach Program.
 National Library of Medicine, Special Information Service # HHSN2762008800514P, Award amount $59,995.